 Some years ago a friend told me she had a rule for how she lived her writing life: if something good happened, she gave herself 24 hours to celebrate; if something bad happened, she gave herself 24 hours to commiserate – either way she just had to move on.
 It’s a brilliant rule.
 It’s all about tenacity and persistence.

-Privately – quite clearly not so privately at all – I’m just a little bit thrilled.
-And shocked.
-I enjoyed writing the very first draft of this novella back in Tasmania in 2010, although there was significantly less enjoyment to be had once the redrafting process got into full swing and a great wave of doubt came crashing.
-But here we are.
+Privately – quite clearly not so privately at all – I’m just a little bit thrilled, especially as I’m Ready Now is the only work of fiction on the list.
+However, I’m also shocked.
+I enjoyed writing the very first draft of this novella back in Tasmania in 2010, but there was significantly less enjoyment to be had once the redrafting process got into full swing and a great wave of doubt came crashing.

-Speaking of awards, thanks to the glories of social media I recently stumbled on this honest and illuminating article by UK novelist Jane Rogers published recently in The Guardian.
+Speaking of awards, thanks to the glories of social media I recently stumbled on this honest and illuminating article by UK novelist Jane Rogers published in The Guardian.
 At core, I think, it’s about the wise imperative of writing what you want to write, what you’re passionate about, what moves you.
 However, it also points to the importance of small presses, which are able to take risks and, against sometimes – often – crushing odds, get recalcitrant books out to the world.
 Rogers also talks about what literary awards can do for books/writers on the margins, even if the books are only short-listed, or even just long-listed.
 It’s a terrific and timely read.

 In other news, the good folk at The Writers Bloc, an emerging collective spread between Sydney, Canberra and Melbourne, and, it seems, is spreading even further afield, recently interviewed me for a pod-cast on the places where writing happens.
 (The pod-cast can also be found here.)
 For some reason I took the opportunity to talk about military deserters, isolation, and – um – maps.
 Nope, I can’t explain it either.